Ahantya/Ahantya/README.md

 [Microsoft Rewards Updater](https://github.com/Ahantya/Microsoft-Rewards-Updater) - An application (in Python) that allows for a user to input their data on their Microsoft Rewards Points into a new file, and updates their data in a file while allowing to pick on a variety of features, such as their average earnings per day, as well as the time until their inputted goal will be reached based on their past analytics.

-[The Spotless Sweepers](https://github.com/Ahantya/ahantya.github.io) - A website (in HTML/CSS) originally made for FBLA 2023's Website Design Competition, which focused on a local business that helped out its community.
+[The Spotless Sweepers](https://github.com/Ahantya/ahantya.github.io) - A website (in HTML/CSS) originally made for FBLA 2023's Website Design Competition, which focused on creating a website for a local business that helped out its community.
 The website earned a State Finalist Award and 1st in Regionals.

 [Complex KanBan](https://github.com/Ahantya/complexkanban-Ahantya) - A C++ Library created from Scratch that can be used for complex numbers with over 30 ish methods and objects, organized in multiple files with comments.
 Note: I created this for a school project with 3 other people, 2 of 3 which also helped create TuneUp.